Kay0n/website-JART/README.md

 ### Install and Run:
 To setup the project after cloning, simply run ``npm install`` in the project directory.
 This will download all the necessary node packages needed to run the app.
+This assumes that node.js is installed.

 In order to start the webserver, run one of the following commands in the terminal:
  - ``npm run start`` - this will start the server normally.
  - ``npm run dev`` - This will start the server, and any time a file is changed in the `src/` directory, it will automatically be reloaded.

 The server will now be accessible in the browser at ``http://localhost:8080``.

+### Directory Structure

+ - `config` - contains configuration files for application settings, such as database connections.
+ - `public` - stores static assets (e.g., CSS, JavaScript, images) accessible directly by clients.
+ - `routes` - contains files defining routes and associated logic for handling requests.
+ - `views`  - holds templates or html files for sending to the client.